vuepress-theme-hope/vuepress-theme-hope/docs/copy-code2/src/README.md

 We provide a new `pure` option to add a small button besides language text.

-Set this option if you think the default style is too fance.
+Set this option if you think the default style is too fancy.